AlexCGoose/Sumiriku-Doc/Sumiriku Doc.md

 The ink of your brush enhances your spellcasting.
 When you use your medium's tool to cast a spell, you can replace the Verbal components that spell may have with writing or drawing with your brush.

 In addition, when you cast a spell that targets a creature or a point within 60 feet of you, you can expend one use of your Bardic Inspiration to create an Ink Zone, either as a line along the ground between yourself and the target or as a 10 foot radius circle on the ground centered on the target.
 This Ink Zone stays on the ground where it was drawn and lasts for 1 minute.
-If your medium is Writing, the path is Difficult Terrain, and each creature in contact with the path when it appears must succeed on a Dexterity Saving Throw against your Spell Save DC or have the Prone condition.
-If your medium is Painting, creatures can travel 10 feet along
+If your medium is Writing, the path is Difficult Terrain, and each creature in contact with the path when it appears must succeed on a Dexterity Saving Throw against your Spell Save DC or have the Prone Condition.
+If your medium is Painting, creatures can travel 10 feet within

 \column

-the path only using 5 feet of movement, and you can grant any number of creatures in contact Temporary Hit Points equal to 1d6 plus your Bard Level.
+the zone only using 5 feet of movement, and you can grant any number of creatures in contact Temporary Hit Points equal to 1d6 plus your Bard Level.

 #### Level 6: Creative Endeavours